Mark-MDO47/ArduinoClass/04_ThatIsNotAll/README.md

 - https://github.com/Mark-MDO47/MyThinkstOpenCanary - use a Raspberry Pi to implement the open-source version of the Thinkst Canary and put a honey-pot on my home network to detect if bad guys are in there
 - Learn pfSense and upgrade my home network's implementation of Steve Gibson's "Three Dumb Routers" on with my Netgate SG3100 router appliance
 - Automate the updates and backups on my home network using Ansible

+# Non-Electronics Non-Software
+I am also interested in music, especially classical and jazz.<br>
+One project I will be tackling soon is the renovation of my harpsichord, which is a keyboard instrument that plucks the strings instead of hammering them.
+This instrument was popular in Mozart's time.

 Thank you and Enjoy!
 Mark